-Unemployment is high in the Kingdom of Eswatini – the smallest country in the southern hemisphere and the only remaining African monarchy – with up to 50% of the population unable to find work.
+Unemployment is high in the Kingdom of Eswatini – the smallest country in Southern Africa and the only remaining African monarchy – with up to 50% of the population unable to find work.
 This can lead children towards boredom and anti-social behaviour, damaging their prospects at being able to support themselves in future.

 Keeping children stimulated, focused and fit is the purpose of this children’s sport project in semi-rural Eswatini, and children also gain confidence and new skills through these organised sport and play activities.
 Volunteers at this project help arrange games and activities for small orphaned and vulnerable children, such as ball games and swimming lessons, and help coach sports such as football and volleyball to older children.
 Volunteers have the potential to impact people’s lives for decades to come at the Eswatini children’s sport project, by giving children the opportunity to learn skills, and gain confidence and healthy habits to take them into adulthood.

 If you want to help improve the wellbeing and future prospects of children in southern Africa, this active project in Eswatini is the volunteering experience for you.

 As a volunteer on this project, your day will start at around 9:00 when you’ll pack up the sports equipment you’ll need for the day and head over to a local community centre.
 Once there, you’ll organise activities for 3 to 6 year olds, which could include song and dance, ball games, obstacle courses, tricycle riding and swimming lessons.
 Some days you may even organise a sports day.

 After lunch, you’ll head over to a local sports centre, where you’ll coach older children in a variety of sports, which could include football, netball, volleyball or tennis until around 17:00.
 You might also organise dedicated training sessions, mini competitions, sports tournaments or football leagues.